torchnyu/blog/_posts/2020-11-12-goto-nyu-cs-considered-harmful.md

 There are obviously schools with high rankings that are good schools for CS.
 Carnegie Mellon is top ranked and clearly an excellent school for CS.
 But do not confuse correlation for causation.
+I know plenty of schools lower ranked than NYU that provide a far better CS education.

 ## Data Science